Find and fix writing mistakes instantly

 This is one common English question that’s particularly popular in school.
 To modify an adverb or adjective, use an adverbial clause.
 An adverbial clause contains a predicate and a subject which all work as a group of verb modifying words.
 Use this useful link to learn more.

 What Are Adjective and Adverb Phrases?

-Both type of phrases are groups of words which act to modify nouns and verbs respectively.
-Instead of being only a single word, a phrase is made two or more words to modify another word.
+Adjective and adverb phrases belong to their own groups.
+Both types of phrases are groups of words which act to modify nouns and verbs respectively.
+Instead of being only a single word, a phrase is made up of two or more words that modify another word.
 So, what’s an example of an adverbs and adjectives phrase?
 Try to determine which of the following phrases can modify verbs, and which can modify nouns.

 Adjective vs Adverb Phrases: Can you tell which is which?

 - I did my homework as slowly as possible.